sberdevices/vps-sdk-ios/README.md

 * You must define a session delegate or a scene delegate and call the method `frameUpdated()`
 * Assign the default configuration using a method `getDefaultConfiguration()` that will return nil if the device is not supported (`imageResolution:` FullHD)
-* You can use the delegate method `sessionWasInterrupted` to stop the upu module when the application to enter the foreground
+* You can use the delegate method `sessionWasInterrupted` to stop the vps module when the application to enter the foreground and start it again in `sessionInterruptionEnded`

 ```swift
 import VPSNMobile